 Hepatitis C remains the most deadly infectious disease in the United States.

-Officials at the Centers for Disease Control and Prevention (CDC) reported today that the number of hepatitis C infections reported to their agency has tripled over the most recent five-year reporting period.
+Officials at the Centers for Disease Control and Prevention (CDC) that the number of hepatitis C infections reported to their agency has tripled over the most recent five-year reporting period.

 They added the number of hepatitis C infections has reached a 15-year high.